Singaporeans Fairytale Run To Tokyo Table Tennis Semis Ends In Tears, Pain - UrduPoint

 Yu Mengyu, the 26th seed at the pandemic-delayed Games in the Japanese capital, required prolonged treatment towards the end of her 6-11, 8-11, 7-11, 6-11 defeat to China's top-seeded Chen Meng.

-China-born Yu, who reached the Olympic quarter-finals at Rio 2016, will now somehow try and compete with Japanese star Mima Ito for bronze later Thursday.
+China-born Yu, who reached the Olympic quarter-finals at Rio 2016, later lost the bronze-medal match to Japan's Mima Ito.

 The 31-year-old Yu has long suffered injury problems, notably to her back and shoulder, and in March was pictured being escorted in a wheelchair for her flight home from a tournament in Doha after the problem flared again, the local Straits Times said.

-Following defeat to Chen, Yu said that she had a problem with her left thigh and the issue was linked to her back again.
+Following her semi-finals defeat to Chen, Yu said that she had a problem with her left thigh and the issue was linked to her back again.

 Yu, who has talked previously of retiring after Tokyo, said that the physio came on to "give me some medical treatment, see if I can persevere and complete this match".